amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 * HFS+ (old macOS, aka Mac OS Extended)
 * APFS (new macOS as of 2019)

-If you have used a program like Windows Explorer or macOS Finder, you probably have an intuitive sense of how to navigate within a file system by using a mouse to click or double-click on folders or file icons.
-When we use scripts, we use the same kind of logic to express the location of a particular object within the larger hierarchical system structure, the file path.
+If you've used a program like Windows Explorer or macOS Finder, you probably have an intuitive sense of how to navigate within a file system by using a mouse to click or double-click on folders or file icons.
+When we use scripts, we use a similar logic to express the location of a particular object within the larger hierarchical system structure -- the file path.

-File paths are a series of text-based breadcrumbs, that describe the location of a particular file or directory.
+File paths are a series of text-based breadcrumbs that describe the location of a particular file or directory.
 There are two types of file paths:
 * absolute, or full file paths, which include what's called the root directory, or the top-most level of your file system
 * relative file paths, which provide a file's location in relation to your current working directory.

 Alice uses macOS.
 For her, the root directory is the slash character `/`.
 Every absolute file path will start with `/`.

-The absolute file path to a cool file on her desktop would be: `/Users/alice/Desktop/CoolStuff/qckitty.gif` That path will always lead to that file no matter where you're working from.
+The absolute file path to a cool file on her desktop would be: `/Users/alice/Desktop/CoolStuff/qckitty.gif` That path will always lead to that file, no matter where she's working from (her current working directory).

 > ## Root Directories on Windows vs Mac/Linux
 >